brandonreiley/FiveCardDraw/README.md

 # HOW TO RUN THE PROGRAM

 Included is a build script "run.sh".
-To run the program, open the src folder in a command line and use ./run.sh to build and run the program.
+To run the program, open the "src" folder (FiveCardDraw->src) in a command line and use ./run.sh to build and run the program.